keskival/universal-embodiment/README.md

 If you are interested in investing into this project which currently proceeds on spare time basis, contact the author [Tero Keski-Valkama](https://www.linkedin.com/in/terokeskivalkama/).
-To scale up the effort we will need compute and people, which means a capital investment in the scale of 16 M€ to get properly started, and 160 M€ for a runway of 3-5 years to scale up and build prototypes.
+To scale up the effort we will need data, compute and people, which means a capital investment in the scale of 16 M€ to get properly started, and 160 M€ for a runway of 3-5 years to scale up and build prototypes.

 We have a founder team already set up.